roboseb/pokemetrics/README.md

     So main issue is that getting data for one pokemon is much easier than comparing the height and weight of all 1200 at once.
 I think I can use the pokeAPI to write my own static JSON file that simply has height and weight associated with each pokemon.

+October 30th, 2023

+    Worked for a couples hours on this last time, and will do the same for the rest of this week, maybe even done by the end of friday.
+Here's why.

+    Went to a halloween party on friday, and was discussing some programming stuff with a dude who seemed much better educated than me.
+I explained my problem with finding "similar" sized pokemon, and he drew me a little diagram that I think is exactly what I needed.
+If I remember to, I'll add a photo of what he showed me to this README.

+    I'm gonna have to try this on a larger scale, but I think it worked, and the function now finds the true most "similar" pokemon.
+I have to wait for my thing to ping the pokeAPI 1200 times and collect the data I need for every pokemon, but once that's done I'll just have one somewhat gigantic JSON file but everything else on the API.

+    Big fetches are done, and all the units line up now for metric.

 --To-Do--

 -basic inputs